-- □ I have completed all the starred pre-major courses (marked with and in the major pages) with the minimum required letter grades and pre-major GPA - □ I have completed at least one regular quarter (fall, winter, spring) in good academic standing at UCLA at least 12.0 units. - All the courses I've taken thus far for the mathematic major meet the minimum letter grade and GPA requirements.
+I have completed all the pre-major courses in the "REQUIRED TO DECLARE" box in the major page with the minimum required letter grades and pre-major GPA(s).

+I have completed at least one regular quarter (fall, winter, spring) in good academic standing at UCLA with at least 12.0 units.

+All the courses I've taken thus far for the major meet the minimum letter grade and GPA requirements.